Bread roll recipe | Potato roll

 - Stick the edges together and seal the inner filling.
 If needed apply more flour mixture on the edges.

 - Transfer them to a plate and keep them covered to prevent drying.
-If the rolls dry up then the edges will open up.
+If the rolls dry up the edges will open up.

 - Pan frying – Brush the bread rolls with a generous amount of melted butter, ghee or oil.
 Heat the pan until hot and toast these until golden.
 These rolls do not get even golden color but will turn crisp.

-- When the oil turns hot, drop a small piece of bread.
+- Deep Frying: Heat only a few tbsp oil, just enough to partially cover the rolls while frying.
+When the oil turns hot, drop a small piece of bread.
 It must rise without browning quickly.

 - Serve bread roll with sauce or green chutney.